 All persons at risk of exposure to an MCI could be considered prospectively depending on the type of event.
-For instance, a nuclear disaster could be modeled, but modeling a mass shooting may be more challenging because of all the location variables.
+For instance, a nuclear disaster could be modeled, but modeling a mass shooting may be more challenging due to the multiple location variables.
 Populations may also be defined as those exposed to or at risk for the event.
-If populations are assigned ahead of events, healthcare entities may have a greater understanding of the estimated volume of patients that may need care and the capacity of other entities in the region.
+If populations are assigned ahead of events, healthcare entities may have a greater understanding of the estimated volume of patients who may need care and the capacity of other entities in the region.
 Prospective understanding may provide a greater incentive for entities in a region to work together, as well as support vulnerable populations that may have limited access to the healthcare system.
-An alternative approach, more in line with existing models of attribution, would be to consider only the patients who interact with the healthcare system.
-However, a sizable portion of individuals in some areas may not interact with healthcare system, potentially leading to them being excluded from this model.
+An alternative approach, more aligned with existing models of attribution, would be to only consider the patients who interact with the healthcare system.
+However, a sizable portion of individuals in some geographic areas may not interact with the healthcare system regularly, potentially leading to these individuals being excluded from the attribution model.

-Data collection and analysis should be as granular as possible, as it is easier to aggregate data to higher levels, such as ZIP codes, counties, MSAs, or states, than it is to narrow data down to the patient or encounter level.
-Having a full population view of quality of care during an emergency or disaster (and potentially at the beginning and end) is important to accurately assess care delivered, as well as conduct a retrospective review to identify opportunities to improve future response.
+Data collection and analysis should be as granular as possible because it is easier to aggregate data to higher levels, such as ZIP codes, counties, MSAs, or states, than it is to narrow data down to the patient or encounter level.
+Having a full-population view of quality of care at the start, middle, and conclusion of an emergency or disaster is important to accurately assess care delivered and conduct a retrospective review to identify opportunities to improve future response.
 The ZIP codes of patients' residences, where care was provided, and where the event occurred should be captured and considered to best illustrate the full geographic scope of the incident.